vlucas/bulletphp/README.md

 Rules
 -----

- * Apps built around HTTP URIs, not forced MVC (but MVC-style separation of concerns is still highly recommenended and encouraged)
+ * Apps are built around HTTP URIs and defined paths, not forced MVC (but MVC-style separation of concerns is still highly recommenended and encouraged)
- * App handles one segment of the path at a time, and executes the callback for that path segment before proceesing to the next segment (path callbacks are executed from left to right, until the entire path is consumed).
+ * Bullet handles **one segment of the path at a time**, and executes the callback for that path segment before proceesing to the next segment (path callbacks are executed from left to right, until the entire path is consumed).